 From the sight of him collapsing to his knees in anguish, it didn't take him long to identify the bodies of the latest victims.

-Zoe and Olivia could do nothing other than finish levitating the two bodies onto cots, before attempting to console the distraught boy.
+Amanda and Olivia could do nothing other than finish levitating the two bodies onto cots, before attempting to console the distraught boy.

-Harry however, wasn't in the mood for comforting.
+Harry, however, wasn't in the mood for comforting.
 He didn't care if he had started crying, much less if these two witches were there to witness it.

 He wanted to wake up from this terrible nightmare.

-He wished his eyes were simply deceiving him, that there was some way to deny the fact that his best friend had just been attacked by Slytherin's monster, but sadly his pleas were for naught.
+He wished his eyes were simply deceiving him, that there was some way to deny the fact that his best friend had just been attacked by Slytherin's monster, but sadly his pleas were for nought.

-When he got close enough to see her glassed over eyes, Harry lost what little control he had left, as he collapsed over her bed, hugging her unmoving body as he sobbed uncontrollably into her stomach.
+When he got close enough to see her glassed over eyes, Harry lost what little control he had left, as he collapsed on her bed, hugging her unmoving body as he sobbed uncontrollably into her stomach.